The Main Coon Cat

 Maine Coon’s Cat Fountain

 And what sort of cat fountain does the Maine Coon need?
 Either a fountain with a stream or a cat fountain with a raised drinking area, or both.
-Below are just two of our many fountains designed for the Maine Coon.
+A fountain with a small raised area permits your Maine Coon from dipping his neck fur into the water.
+Very passive cats not fond of a lot of activity will prefer this style.
+Thirstycats has many of such designs as the carousel below shows.